Aging in Place Kitchen Design

 You have a number of options for an age-in-place design.
 Consider some of the following—and discuss them with a custom kitchen design professional:

-- Wheelchair accessibility: There is plenty you can do to make a kitchen more wheelchair-friendly.
+- Wheelchair accessibility: As seniors age, they may end up needing to use a wheelchair.
+If this is the case for your senior loved ones you’ll want them to have the best wheelchair available so here is a great guide of the best electric options.
+But if they are in a wheelchair, you will need to make sure they are still able to access all the things they need in the kitchen.
+There is plenty you can do to make a kitchen more wheelchair-friendly.
 Countertops and cabinets at lower levels can be helpful, as can base cabinets that open to accommodate a wheelchair—such as by the sink.
 Multi-height countertops are another option.

 - Easy-to-reach appliances: Make sure appliances are accessible.
 It’s easy to put appliances like ovens and microwaves at lower levels than they traditionally are.
 Built-in speed ovens and microwave drawers are convenient and easier to operate.